rcazzara/seldovia/_people/Peterson_Martin.md

 that she was kidnapped and brought to Kodiak as a child, where she married 1<sup>st</sup> **Nicholai Rapin** and had a son Frederick Rapin.
 After Nicholai died Lottie married **Nicholas Nyman** and they had several more children.
-Lottie’s son Frederick Rapin became known as Fred Nyman.
+Lottieâ€™s son Frederick Rapin became known as Fred Nyman.

 > **Fred (Rapin) NYMAN,** born in Kodiak, December 11, 1907, died